-The gentleman being at all times responsible for the guidance of his partner he should, therefore, use the greatest precaution against colliding with other couples.
-He should regulate the proper distance to be maintained between himself and his partner, neither holding her so close as to impede her freedom of action, nor stand too far aloof, which would prevent his rendering her sufficient support.
+The gentleman being at all times responsible for the guidance of his partner, he should, therefore, use the greatest precaution against colliding with other couples.
+He should regulate the proper distance to be maintained between himself and his partner. neither holding her so close as to impede her freedom of action, nor stand too far aloof, which would prevent his rendering her sufficient support.
 The lady should allow herself to be entirely guided by her partner, without in any case endeavoring to follow her own impulses.

 In all the round dances, the lady commences with the right foot and the gentleman with the left.
-Both dancers should turn their heads slightly to the left, overlooking one another's shoulders.
+Both dancers should look squarely to the front, over one another's shoulders.